The effects of COVID-19 measures on mental health of Syrian refugees in Istanbul

 These changes in mental health may have important implications for political efficacy and political support, which are closely connected to governments’ responses to the pandemic.

-This project, funded by The British Academy Special Research Grant on COVID-19, addresses these issues through the use of survey research in the UK.
+This project, funded by The British Academy Special Research Grant on COVID-19, and by the University of Liverpool, addresses these issues through the use of survey research in the UK.
 By identifying emotional functioning as a key source of political inequality, our research is original and interdisciplinary and is important for tackling stigma associated with mental illness and for better understanding the relation between mental health and political attitudes.

 Research team: